mzdb/pwiz-mzdb/README.md

 	--no_loss : if present, leads to 64 bits conversion of mz and intenstites (larger ouput file) --cycles : only convert the selected range of cycles, eg: 1-10 (first ten cycles) or 10- (from cycle 10 to the end) ; using this option will disable progress information
-	-s, --safe_mode : use centroid mode if the requested mode is not available -h --help : show help
+	-s, --safe_mode : use centroid mode if the requested mode is not available --log : console, file or both (log file will be put in the same directory as the output file), default: console -h --help : show help
 ```